Malaysia’s capital market grows 5.6% in 2023 despite lower fundraising: Securities Commission

 Corporate bond and sukuk issuances fell more than 23 per cent to RM118.3 billion, owing to lower refinancing demand.

-In the equity market, primary issuances improved nearly 3 per cent to RM3.6 billion following 32 initial public offerings (IPOs), while secondary fundraising activities declined sharply by 74 per cent to RM5.8 billion due to lower corporate activities.
+In the equity market, primary issuances improved nearly 3 per cent to RM3.6 billion following 32 initial public offerings (IPOs); secondary fundraising activities declined sharply by 74 per cent to RM5.8 billion from lower corporate activities.

 Despite the capital market’s mixed performance, Awang said it continued to stay strong in 2023, amid global economic challenges and diverging expectations of monetary policies in major economies.